Analyzing User Behavior Within Continuous Gambling Systems

 Redefining Loss From a Behavioral Perspective

-The central insight is that loss does not inherently suppress behavior.
+The key insight is that loss does not inherently suppress behavior.
 It only does so when structured to function as punishment.
 In continuous gambling systems, loss is designed to be tolerable, ignorable, and instantly replaceable by the next action.

 Conclusion